- Dec 31, 2025

 Everyone deserves to speak to themselves with gentleness.

 Below is a simple table that shows examples of negative, neutral, and positive self-talk.
-Seeing them side by side can make it easier to notice which voice is showing up most often.
+Seeing them side by side can make it easier to notice which voice shows up most often—and which voice we want to practice more.

 Comments